ColeTownsend/pokemon-go-guide/pages/how-to-catch-pokemon/index.md

 Red    : Difficult
 ```

 You can spin the Pokeball causing it to sparkle.
+When thrown, it will curve slightly in the direction that you spun it.
 If you successfully catch the Pokemon with your sparkling ball, you can get a bonus 10 XP.